mainlp/mainlp.github.io/_pages/about.md

   Join us! <a href="/jobs">→Open positions</a>

   <h2 class="category">MaiNLP resources and code</h2>
-  You can find resources (data, code, repositories) released by MaiNLP lab members <a href="https://github.com/mainlp/">→ on our github page</a>
+  You can find resources (data, code, repositories) released by MaiNLP lab members <a href="https://github.com/mainlp/">→ on our github page</a> and <a href="https://huggingface.co/mainlp">on our huggingface page</a>

   <h2 class="category">Funding</h2>
   Our research is supported by and we thank our sponsors: